EArtiges/EArtiges.github.io/_drafts/2021-03-21-collective-behavior-intro-complex-systems.markdown

 Using probabilities is a natural alternative.
 Since the interactions between subsystems are usually unstable (read: apples kicking each other make a mess), the quantities usually studied by deterministic approaches are now subject to random fluctuations due to these unstable interactions (read: apples from the bucket will fall less straight than the apple from the tree).
 Therefore the probability distributions of these quantities become now the principal quantities of interest (read: "It will laaaaaand...
 About here.
 Best I can do").

-Direct simulation of a process of interest, rather than the integration of a set of underlying evolution equations, is a standard approach in the study of complex systems.
-Implementing a minimal set of simple, essential local rules proves to capture generic complex behaviors across a wide spectrum of fields with surprising generality: the detailed structure of the subsystems do not need to be known for observed behavior to arise in the simulation.
-By providing direct control to the user and allowing her to receive direct feedback, computer implementations of these models can provide deep insight on different scenarios.
+Rather than solving a set of equations, using simulations is a standard approach in the study of complex systems.
+Finding a minimal set of simple, local rules and write a program to see them in action captures complex behaviors with surprising generality: the detailed structure of the subsystems do not need to be known for observed behavior to arise in the simulation (a <a href="https://www.complexity-explorables.org/explorables/a-patchwork-darwinge/", target="_blank"> Darwinian evolution simulation </a> can teach us about mutation selection with a single rule).
+By providing some control to the user and allowing her to receive direct feedback, computer implementations of these models can provide deep insight on different scenarios.

-This last paragraph is about as technical as I will get here, and to be fair it might not mean much to you if you are not very familiar with computer modeling.
-It's OK though, because we are about to see it in action in an exemple: the program "boid" by Craig Reynolds.
+I would like to demonstrate that here and now.

-## Reynolds Boids
+### Reynolds Boids

 * <a href="http://www.red3d.com/cwr/" target="_blank">Craig Reynolds</a> Boids as an example of complex systems
 * Reynold's original paper: concepts and ideas